ComputerMentorsGroup/MTA-SoftwareDev/Lesson-4/README.md

 4. The Page Directive in the HTML Markup should look like:
 `<%@ Page Language="C#" AutoEventWireUp="true" CodeBehind="WebForm1.aspx.cs" Inherits="PageEvents.WebForm1" %>`

-5. Switch to Code View and replace the code in WebForm1.aspx.cs to:
+5. Switch to Code View and replace the code in WebForm1.aspx.cs to the code below.
+6. Press F5 when you are done.

 ```C#
 using System;
 namespace PageEvents